 Minutes.
 Following the close of Convention, the President of Convention, the Secretary of Convention and the Chancellor are authorized to certify the minutes before printing.

+Virtual Convention

+Virtual Convention.
+The Ecclesiastical Authority shall have the power to declare that an annual Convention or special convention be held virtually, which means real time interactions that take place over the internet using integrated audio and visual, chat tools and application sharing.

 Robert’s Rules of Order

-Unless in conflict with the Canons of the Church or of the Diocese, or with the Standing Rules of Order of the Diocese, Robert’s Rules of Order shall govern the conduct of Convention.
+Unless in conflict with the Canons of the Church or of the Diocese, or with the Standing Rules of Order of the Diocese, the conduct of the Convention shall be guided by Robert’s Rules of Order.

 Suspension of Rules